Finding Summer Internships for High School Students

 A high school student looking up internships on laptop

-“Some high schools are encouraging students to complete internships in their junior and senior years,” a recent article in U.S. News & World Report says.
+“Some high schools are encouraging students to complete internships in their junior and senior years,” a 2022 article from U.S. News & World Report says.
 “Once the purview of college students looking for an on-ramp to the job market, high school internships focus more on experience and learning than on obtaining full-time work, education experts say.
 They allow students to investigate fields of study and career options that are still years away.”

 A student researching internships for high school students online.